Accessibility4Equity: Cripping Technology-Mediated Compulsory Education through Sociotechnical Praxis

 Accessible Versions

 As is the ableist custom in the academy, the publisher’s versions of this article are completely inaccessible.
-If you are disabled and need an accessible copy, please email me at nlshahe@ilstu.edu.
+Below you will find links to accessible versions of the manuscript.

 - Digital Braille (brf) by Braille Enterprises